olwend/jvm-cucumber/Documentation.md

 For parsing top level objects from the response

+Feature file:

+And I print the json response

+Step definitions:

 To do this you'll just need to grab the response body.
 In order to do this you'll need to make the json response handle-able by the code.
 So we'll take the earlier response.body() and pass it to a jsonObject.